joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/09/realestate/paris-pied-a-terre-saint-germain-des-pres.html

 **Ukraine’s Neighbors Seek Shelter as More and More Drones Fly Overhead**\
-`Drones launched by both Russia and Ukraine are veering off course, sending people in countries not at war running for shelter.`\
+`Drones launched by both Russia and Ukraine are veering off course, menacing countries that are not at war.`\
 https://www.nytimes.com/2026/06/09/world/europe/russia-ukraine-drones-nato-lithuania-romania.html

 **A Gabled Penthouse Atop the Dakota Is on the Market for $8 Million**\